- Getting started as an Agency Data Officer

 - Data Sharing Playbook.
 This playbook is a resource for Connecticut state agencies to streamline data sharing processes.
 The playbook presents strategies to help agencies share data effectively and appropriately.
 The Data Sharing Playbook was developed by a team from OPM, the Office of Early Childhood, and Skylight Digital, a digital consultancy for government.
 The playbook is a work in progress and will continue to be developed in the coming months.

 - Legal Issues on Interagency Data Sharing Report.
-This is a report developed by the Chief Data Officer pursuant to Public Act 19-153, which required the Chief Data Officer, in consultation with the Attorney General and executive branch agency legal counsel, to submit a report on the legal issues surrounding interagency data sharing.
-The full report is included below, followed by topic-specific sections of the Appendix, which provide more detailed review of state and federal laws.
+This is a report developed by the Chief Data Officer pursuant to C.G.S.
+4-67z, which requires the Chief Data Officer, in consultation with the Attorney General and executive branch agency legal counsel, to submit a report on the legal issues surrounding interagency data sharing.
+The full reports for each year are included below, followed by topic-specific sections of the Appendix for the 2019 report, which provide more detailed review of state and federal laws.

 - Child Abuse Laws and Regulations